mborn1/pyoptex/docs/source/example_scenarios.rst

-While with heuristic algorithms, we cannot guarantee complete orthogonality, we can optimize for anti-aliasing using the :py:class:`Aliasing <pyoptex.doe.fixed_structure.metric.Aliasing>` metric in cost-optimal designs.
-In other words, we optimize for minimal covariance between the main effects and the two-factor interactions or quadratic effects.
+While with heuristic algorithms, we cannot guarantee complete orthogonality, we can optimize for anti-aliasing using the :py:class:`Aliasing <pyoptex.doe.fixed_structure.metric.Aliasing>` metric.
+In other words, in this example, we optimize for minimal covariance between the main effects, and the two-factor interactions and quadratic effects.

-To do so, we first specify six factors in this example
+To do so, we first specify six factors

 >>> factors = [
 >>>     Factor('A', type='continuous'),